-Geologically hazardous areas include areas susceptible to erosion, sliding, earthquake, or other geological events.
+Geologically hazardous areas as shown in the Washington Geologic Information Portal include areas susceptible to erosion, sliding, earthquake, or other geological events.
 They pose a threat to the health and safety of citizens when incompatible development is sited in areas of significant hazard.
 Such incompatible development may not only place itself at risk, but also may increase the hazard to surrounding development and use.
 Areas susceptible to one or more of the following types of hazards shall be designated as a geologically hazardous area: